 Consultation and engagement

-We aim to ensure that anyone with an interest in exploration and mining activities can provide feedback and where appropriate, have a say.
+We aim to ensure that anyone with an interest in minerals exploration and mining activities can provide feedback and where appropriate, have a say.

 Our approach is to help landholders and residents better understand exploration, licensing, and the firm rules that protect plants, animals, waterways, aquifers, cultural and indigenous heritage features.